jbrayton/Golden-Hill-HTTP-Library/README.md

 public var combinedErrorMessage: String
 ```

-In general, *shortErrorMessage* indicates that an operation could not be performed, *detailedErrorMessage* provides the reason that the operation could not be performed, and *combinedErrorMessage* combines *shortErrorMessage* with *detailedErrorMessage*.
+In general, *shortErrorMessage* indicates what operation could not be performed, *detailedErrorMessage* provides the reason that the operation could not be performed, and *combinedErrorMessage* combines *shortErrorMessage* with *detailedErrorMessage*.
 If you are presenting an error in a UIAlertController, you might use the shortErrorMessage as the title and the *detailedErrorMessage* as the message.
 If you need one long string describing an error, you would use *combinedErrorMessage* instead.

 For an example of this in action, here is a method that retrieves a list of subscriptions from a user’s Feedbin account: